KhaiTPhan/Code-Quiz/README.md

 * Timed coding quiz with multiple choice questions
 * The app will run in the browser
 * Only one question will appear at a time
-* For any incorrect answers a time penalty will be deducted
-* At the end of the quiz, the user can save thier initials and score into local storage

 #### Technologies used